renatoaguimaraes/poc-logs-and-traces/README.md

 ## The Architecture

-The proposal architecture enable the log centralization and correlation of service calls and application trace, the solution is very simple, scalable and flexible.
+The proposal architecture enable the log centralization and correlation of service calls and application tracing, the solution is very simple, scalable and flexible.

 ![Component Diagram](component.png)